mitre/PQViz/pq_support/README.md

 Data that has been run though growthcleanr has the same format as growthcleanr input, with an added column containing the growthcleanr cleaning assessment.
-This data is ready to run the data through BMI selection and classification.
-The script `growthcleanr2pq.R` takes configuration values for your cleaned data file name, your demographic file name (assuming you separated these columns prior to cleaning), and the name of the CODI-PQ-ready output file you want to write classified BMI values to.
+This output data is ready to run through BMI calculation, selection, and classification.
+The script `growthcleanr2pq.R` takes configuration values for your cleaned data file name, your demographic file name (assuming you separated these columns prior to cleaning), and the name of the CODI-PQ-ready output file to save classified BMI values to.
 Set these values under the section commented with `# CONFIGURATION`.
+The script handles both pediatric and adult data.

 This script will create a csv that is in a format ready to be run through CODI-PQ.